 The Many Options for Fillings

-There are many types of fillings to repair your chipped, broken, or decayed tooth
+Learn about the types of fillings to repair chipped, broken, or decayed teeth.

 -

-- Disadvantages - amalgam fillings are silver-colored, so do not match the natural color of the tooth; they can even stain teeth to a grayish color.
-Preparation requires large removal of damaged tooth structure in order to place an amalgam filling.
+- Cons - Amalgam fillings do not match the natural color of the tooth.
+Over time, they can even stain teeth to a grayish color.
+Also, when compared to other direct fillings, more of the tooth structure must be removed to place an amalgam filling.

 -